High-Country-Dev/create-t3-turbo/README.md

 Then change prettier.config.cjs to ACTUALS.
 We don't change this on the template since it causes so many merge conflicts

+OPTIONAL: refactor the following for consistency with older projects

+- @acme -> @mono
+- nextjs -> www
+- expo -> mobile

 ## About

 Ever wondered how to migrate your T3 application into a monorepo?
 Stop right here!
 This is the perfect starter repo to get you running with the perfect stack!